 All funds and plans purchased for use in Clemson Home dining locations are for the personal use of the owner of the account or plan only and are non-transferable.
 The Clemson Home dining funds and plans cannot be used as a gift card or gift certificate.
 Except as otherwise expressly stated in these terms, all Clemson Home dining funds and plans are non-refundable and will expire at the earlier of the last day of enrollment or employment, as applicable, or the last day of the current semester.

-All first-year students who live in University Housing (excluding the apartments Calhoun Courts, Lightsey Bridge I & II, and Thornhill Village) are required to select an Unlimited meal plan for the first two semesters, fall and spring.
+All first-year students who live in University Housing are required to select an Unlimited meal plan for the first two semesters, fall and spring.

 This includes the Unlimited 300, Unlimited 200, and Unlimited 100 meal plans.
 Other meal plan options do not satisfy the first-year requirement.

-First-year students who are required to select a meal plan, but do not select a meal plan by the Sunday before classes, will be assigned the Unlimited 200 meal plan and held responsible for associated charges.
+Fall semester: First-year students who are required to select a meal plan, but do not select a meal plan by the Sunday before classes will be assigned the Unlimited 200 meal plan and held responsible for associated charges.

-The selected fall meal plan will automatically be assigned as the spring meal plan option, and the associated charges will be added to the spring tuition bill.
+Spring semester: The selected fall meal plan will automatically be assigned as the spring meal plan option and the associated charges will be added to the spring tuition bill.
 If you choose to change your meal plan, we encourage you to change it prior to paying the spring tuition bill to ensure that you are not charged a change fee.

-First-year students who live in University Housing (excluding the apartment areas) during their first two semesters, fall and spring, may only terminate their meal plan for one of the following reasons:
+Meal Plan Termination: First-year students who live in University Housing during their first two semesters, fall and spring, may only terminate their meal plan for one of the following reasons:

 a.
-Approval by University Housing to commute (must live within a 50mi radius).
+Approval by University Housing to commute (must live within Anderson, Pickens, or Oconee Counties).

-e.
-Other circumstances determined by the Housing & Dining Appeals Committee to be beyond the student's control.
+d.
+Other circumstances determined to be beyond the student's control by the Housing & Dining Appeals Committee.

 Students who appeal their meal plan or withdraw from the University during the last six weeks of the semester are not entitled to a refund.